 Crafting a strategy for website branding

 Brand your content The very first thing you need to do is to brand the content that you post on your website.
 You need to think about who your target audience is, and then select a different type of content to create.
 For example, if you’re designing a resource site for a gym, you will likely need to create fitness articles that match your audience’s needs and interests.

 Choosing the right colors, fonts, and imagery for your brand

-How To Brand Your Website: A Step-by-Step Guide to Creating a Unique Branding Strategy, However, choosing a dark color for the logo will make it difficult for the viewer to find your company on a map.
+How To Brand Your Website: A Step-by-Step Guide to Creating a Unique Branding Strategy, However, choosing a dark colour for the logo will make it difficult for the viewer to find your company on a map.
 That is why there are certain logos that are based on black.

 Applying these three concepts to your website

 The first one is your target audience.
 A person who doesn’t know you will be most likely to click on the wrong page.
 So your website should be on-brand.
 A good example is an online retail store.
 The logo should represent the type of products they sell.
 The second category is what type of content will they want to consume.

 The importance of color

 But, no matter how “dumb” this “feature” can seem, color is something we cannot deny its importance in the digital era.
 An important question to ask yourself, in order to be able to build a website that appeals to your target audience, is: Does my audience have a visual awareness of color?
-If the answer is no, then you may need to get rid of the blue in your website.
+If the answer is no, then you may need to get rid of the blue on your website.

 The importance of fonts

-Fonts are becoming a core factor in branding.
+Media Fonts are becoming a core factor in branding.
 Unlike a logo or some marketing images, the font can be changed over time and will allow you to adapt to different needs and work styles.
-This is why fonts are essential for a unique website.
+This is why fonts are essential for a website.
 You need to find the right font for your brand or product, and the style needs to match the message you want to send out.

 The importance of imagery in website design

 So the question remains, why is imagery important to your website?
-Well, what you visualize on your website is a critical aspect in creating a brand identity.
+Well, what you visualize on your website is a critical aspect of creating a brand identity.
 As a designer, I have to spend a lot of time making sure that the images I design are the right fit for my brand.